-The best way to become a paralegal in Vermont is to apply for and attend paralegal educational programs for a certificate or associates degree in paralegal studies.
+The best way to become a paralegal in Vermont is to apply for and attend paralegal educational programs for a certificate or associate’s degree in paralegal studies.
 The state of Vermont has no licensing requirements for paralegals, but a paralegal is not a lawyer and cannot practice law without a supervising attorney present.
-However, you should undertake paralegal education classes at a college or university in order to learn how to become an effective paralegal and improve your chances at finding gainful employment.
+However, you should undertake paralegal education classes at a college or university in order to learn how to become an effective paralegal and improve your chances of finding gainful employment.

 The fact that the state of Vermont doesn’t require licensure for paralegals means that a law firm or attorney can opt to train a paralegal in-house if so desired.
 The problem with in-house training is that it doesn’t guarantee that the paralegal learns what they need to know.
 Law firms tend to have a narrow focus in terms of legal services and most likely will train a paralegal in a limited area of the law.
 Someone who wants to pursue a career as a paralegal is best served by getting a formal education from a school that has an accredited paralegal program.

 Should I Get a Paralegal Certificate, an Associate’s, or a Bachelor’s Degree?